wangyimosquito/wangyimosquito/README.md

 - 👋 Hi, I’m @wangyimosquito
 - 👀 I finished my Master of Computer Science degree @ Simon Fraser University in May 2024.
 - 🌱 I am self-teaching myself SDE-related skills rn.
-- 📫 How to reach me ywa422@sfu.ca or yiwenw315@gmail.com
+- 📫 How to reach me yiwenw315@gmail.com

 <!---
 wangyimosquito/wangyimosquito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.